-Although the pipeline presented here is immediately useful, several modifications are possible that would increase usability and impact.
-For example, although incorrect taxonomic annotations of GenBank records have previously been noted (Groenenberg et al., 2011), no community project exists to record and track such errors (Pennisi, 2008).
-We note that the blacklist used by the CITES-checker could be used for such record keeping, especially as the infrastructure for this already exists by our usage of git as a decentralized revision control system.
-Conversely, should such a community wide blacklist exist (or come into existence), CITES-checker could be modified to make use of it.
-Another possible modification is the addition of a web-based graphical user interface, which would make the pipeline accessible to non-expert users as it would remove the need for local installations.
-In addition, this web application could be configured to update the local database of reconciled names and the blacklist at frequent intervals, thereby guaranteeing that the user always operates on the most recent knowledge.
+Although the pipeline presented here is ready-made, several modifications are possible that would increase usability and impact.
+For example, although incorrect taxonomic identifications of GenBank records have previously been noted (Groenenberg et al., 2011), no community project yet exists to record and track such errors (Pennisi, 2008).
+The blacklist used by the HTS-barcode-checker checker could be used for communal record keeping, especially as our usage of git as a decentralized revision control system provides the ideal infrastructure for this.
+Conversely, should an alternative community wide blacklist of NCBI GenBank come into existence, HTS-barcode-checker could be modified to make use of it with the specific purpose of eliminating errors in taxonomic names of CITES protected species.
+Another possible modification is the addition of a web-based graphical user interface, which would make the pipeline accessible to non-expert users such as Customs officers as it would remove the need for local installations.
+In addition, this web application could be configured to update the local database of reconciled names and the blacklist at frequent intervals, thereby guaranteeing that the user always operates on state-of-the-art knowledge.
+Lastly, DNA barcodes of CITES protected species collected from well-identified specimens could be uploaded to BoLD where names can be changed by others when needed.
+The number of CITES protected species is currently 826 for mammals, ... for birds, ... for reptiles, ... for amphibians, ... for sharks, .... for fishes, 1 for sea cucumbers, 25 for scorpions and spiders, ... for insects, 2 for leeches, 37 for clams and mussels, 10 for snails and conches, ... for corals and sea anemones, ... for sea ferns, fire corals and stinging medusae, and 26234 for plants (estimates based on ... and Mabberley, 2008).
+Of this total of ...
+CITES protected species, roughly 16830 (... %) are covered in NCBI GenBank with DNA barcodes, leaving... to be sequenced.

+Conclusions

+Increased production of HTS data leads to improved identification potential of endangered species traded in TCMs by DNA barcoding.
+Unfortunately, due to taxonomic errors in reference databases such as NCBI GeBank and incongruences in taxonomies of the CITES appendices and reference databases, incorrect conclusions can be drawn about illegal trade based on DNA barcoding.

+We have developed the HTS-barcode-checker pipeline, which is a tool for automated identification of illegally traded species in suspect mixtures with applications for correcting and standardizing taxonomic names to overcome the risks mentioned above.
+Our pipeline provides a laborsaving and repeatable tool for assessing whether CITES-protected species are used in for example TCMs by analysis of HTS data.
+Tests carried out demonstrate the potential of the HTS-barcode-checker for reducing taxonomic errors and increasing integration between the NCBI GenBank reference database and the CITES appendices.

 Implementation

-CITES-checker is written in python and uses the bio-python, beautiful-soup and requests packages to handle FASTA sequences and communicate with the various APIs and web services used.
+HTS-barcode-checker is written in python and uses the bio-python, beautiful-soup and requests packages to handle FASTA sequences and communicate with the various APIs and web services used.

 Availability and requirements

-Project name: CITES-checker
+Project name: HTS-barcode-checker

-Project home page: https://github.com/ncbnaturalis/CITES-checker
+Project home page: http://github.com/naturalis/HTS-barcode-checker